Authorised Distributor · SG

 Keep the probe protected

-Where fitted, filters and protective caps exist to keep dust, oils and contaminants off the sensing element — check they are clean and undamaged, and replace them per manufacturer guidance rather than leaving a degraded filter in place indefinitely.
-A clogged or saturated filter does not just fail to protect the sensor; in some cases it can itself slow the sensor's response time enough to matter in fast-changing applications, so filter condition is worth checking as part of any routine inspection.
+Where fitted, filters and protective caps keep dust, oils and contaminants off the sensing element.
+Check they're clean and undamaged, and replace them per manufacturer guidance rather than leaving a degraded filter in place.
+A clogged or saturated filter doesn't just fail to protect the sensor, in some cases it can slow the sensor's response time enough to matter in fast-changing applications, so filter condition is worth checking as part of any routine inspection.

 Avoid condensation exposure where possible

 Repeated condensation on a humidity sensing element can accelerate drift or damage.
 Where a sensor is exposed to condensing conditions as part of its normal duty, this should factor into your calibration interval rather than being treated as unexpected.
-Sensors mounted near cold surfaces, refrigeration units, or in ducts carrying conditioned air adjacent to warm, humid ambient air are particularly prone to this, and a shorter calibration interval — or a sensor variant specifically rated for condensing conditions — is usually the right response rather than hoping the standard sensor tolerates it indefinitely.
+Sensors mounted near cold surfaces, refrigeration units, or in ducts carrying conditioned air adjacent to warm, humid ambient air are particularly prone to this, and a shorter interval, or a condensing-rated sensor variant, is usually the right response.

 Watch for gradual disagreement

-If a fixed sensor's readings start diverging from a nearby handheld reference check, or from a second sensor in a similar location, treat that as an early signal worth investigating rather than assuming both are correct.
-This kind of cross-check — even an informal one, using a handheld meter during a routine walkthrough — is one of the cheapest ways to catch a drifting fixed sensor between its scheduled calibrations, well before the drift becomes large enough to cause a real problem.
+If a fixed sensor's readings start diverging from a nearby handheld reference check, or a second sensor nearby, treat that as an early signal worth investigating rather than assuming both are correct.
+Even an informal cross-check with a handheld meter during a routine walkthrough is one of the cheapest ways to catch a drifting fixed sensor between scheduled calibrations, before the drift becomes large enough to cause a real problem.

 Keep calibration records

-Even outside a formally regulated environment, keeping a simple record of calibration dates and results makes it much easier to spot a sensor that's drifting faster than expected and needs attention or replacement.
-Over several calibration cycles, this record becomes genuinely useful data in its own right — a sensor whose as-found drift is increasing calibration over calibration is telling you it is approaching the end of its useful service life, well before it fails outright.
+Even outside a formally regulated environment, a simple record of calibration dates and results makes it easier to spot a sensor drifting faster than expected.
+Over several cycles, this record becomes genuinely useful: a sensor whose as-found drift is increasing calibration over calibration is telling you it's approaching the end of its useful service life, well before it fails outright.

 Handle and store probes correctly when removed

-When a probe is removed for calibration, transport or temporary storage, how it is handled matters.
-Physical shock, exposure to extreme conditions during transit, or storage somewhere with unusual chemical vapours (a chemical store, a workshop with solvent use) can all affect the sensing element even while the instrument is not actively in service.
-Following manufacturer guidance on storage conditions for spare or removed probes protects the investment in the instrument between its working periods.
+When a probe is removed for calibration, transport or temporary storage, how it's handled matters.
+Physical shock, extreme conditions during transit, or storage somewhere with unusual chemical vapours (a chemical store, a workshop with solvent use) can all affect the sensing element even while not in service.
+Following manufacturer guidance on storage conditions for spare or removed probes protects the investment between working periods.

-For facilities running a larger number of sensors, or wanting more confidence between full external calibrations, a simple in-house verification check — comparing a fixed sensor's reading against a known reference, such as a calibrated handheld meter or a saturated salt solution reference point — can catch gross drift early without the cost or downtime of a full recalibration.
-This is not a substitute for periodic traceable calibration where that is required, but it is a useful, low-cost supplement that extends confidence in the interim, particularly for critical monitoring points where an undetected fault between calibrations carries real consequences.
+For facilities running many sensors, a simple in-house verification check, comparing a fixed sensor's reading against a known reference such as a calibrated handheld meter or a saturated salt solution point, can catch gross drift early without the cost of a full recalibration.
+This isn't a substitute for periodic traceable calibration where that's required, but a useful, low-cost supplement, particularly for critical points where an undetected fault carries real consequences.
+When calibration is due, a proper certificate should record the as-found readings (performance before adjustment), the as-left readings (performance after), the reference standard used, and the stated measurement uncertainty.
+The as-found data is often the most operationally useful part: it's the number that tells you how much the instrument had actually drifted, the raw material for deciding whether your interval is set correctly.
+A certificate that only states "calibrated, within tolerance" without as-found data is less useful for this kind of trend analysis.

 Calibration support in Singapore